-The top of the chart is mostly occupied by heavy stability models like the ASICS GT-2000 5.
-They did about as well as any of the other lightweight racing flats.
-The Pegasus 34 did slightly better, largely owing to their simpler, heavier design.
+The top of the chart is mostly occupied by heavy stability models.
+The Pegasus 35 did slightly better, largely owing to their simpler, heavier design.
 The exception is the chart-topping Minimus 10v1, which is a minimalist model meant to be put through hell.
 The Minimus will last the longest, but its design doesn't provide any of the cushion given by the Cloud.
 The Pegasus 34 will last longer, but won't give the same level of lightweight performance.

 A lightweight, natural fit makes this one of the most comfortable shoes in the lineup.
 The absence of rigid framing allows them to get away from the cumbersome padding needed by other designs.
 Its speed lacing also allows the shoe to flex, stretch, and tighten without becoming loose enough to fly off or interrupt the stride.
 Of course, for those who need to be locked-in, there are also standard laces.

 Perhaps the only major flaw with the shoe is that its mesh and overlay fold up over the big toe and cause chafing.
 We experienced that after just a few miles and found other runners had the same problem.